project-chip/connectedhomeip/provision/README.md

 | -dn, --common_name        | optional<sup>4</sup> | string             | Common Name to use in the Device Certificate (DAC) .                |

 <sup>1</sup> Use xxxxxxxxx for serial, xxx.xxx.xxx.xxx[:yyyy] for TCP, or bt:XXXXXXXXXXXXXXXX for bluetooth
-<sup>2</sup> If not provided (or zero), the `discriminator `is generated at random
+<sup>2</sup> If not provided (or zero), the `discriminator` is generated at random
-<sup>3</sup> If the DAC is provided, its corresponding private-key also must be provided
+<sup>3</sup> If the DAC is provided, its corresponding private-key must also be provided
 <sup>4</sup> Required if the DAC is not provided
 <sup>5</sup> If not provided, the `unique_id` is randomly generated
 <sup>6</sup> Salt and verifier must be provided as base64 string

-WARNING:
+>WARNING:
     With the release of version 2.0, many shortcuts have been modified.
-Single-characters are now reserved for tool options.
+Single characters are now reserved for tool options.
-    Most long versions have been preserved, with the exception of --config and --att_certs.
+    Most long versions have been preserved, with the exception of `--config` and `--att_certs`.

 ### Custom Parameters

-Custom parameters may be defined in a YAML file formatted as the following example:
+Custom parameters may be defined in a YAML file, with the following format as an example:
 ```
 custom:
   - id: 1